Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/watch-app.md

     }
     ```

 -   The `OnTick()` method is triggered at least once per second.
-The watch application can get the current time from the `time` time handle of the [Tizen.Applications.WatchTime](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.WatchTime.html) class to draw a normal watch.
+The watch application can get the current time from the `time` handle of the [Tizen.Applications.WatchTime](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.WatchTime.html) class to draw a normal watch.
 Platform can call this method even in the background state.
 So even if your watch app is in the background if this method is called, you need to update the UI:

     ```csharp
     protected override void OnTick(TimeEventArgs time)